Market Research Exam

 The correct answer is a list of different types of survey design.
 It includes structured questions, which are questions with predetermined response options, unstructured questions, which allow for open-ended responses, and undisguised versus disguised surveys, which refer to whether the purpose of the survey is revealed to the participants or kept hidden.
 These different types of survey design offer researchers flexibility in gathering data and analyzing responses.

-What is the advantages of personal interviews?
+47. What are the advantages of personal interviews?

 Explanation